-When a child is absent, parents should notify the school as soon as possible by leaving a message on the absence report extension (prompt #1) any time, day or night.
+When a child is absent, parents should notify the school as soon as possible by emailing hbsattendance@readington.k12.nj.us or by leaving a message on the absence report extension (908) 823-0454 (prompt #1) any time, day or night.
 The message should include the child's name, teacher's name, reason for the absence, and the child's estimated date of return.
 Parents should call the school each day that a child is absent.
 Messages are retrieved after 7:50 a.m. on school days.
 If a child is absent and no call is on record, a member of the school staff will contact parents to confirm the absence.
 A child returning from an absence of any length must present to the school nurse a written statement, dated and signed by the parent(s) or legal guardian(s), including the reasons for the absence.